brandur/sorg/content/nanoglyphs-drafts/029-path-of-madness.md

 title = "The Path of Madness"
 +++

-Hacker News is the Twitter tech elite's favorite outfit to hate, taking regular scorching criticism as that "orange website", and perceived to be full of nothing better than a hypercritical mob informally operating as the world's most cynical peanut gallery.
+Hacker News is the Twitter tech elite's favorite outfit to hate, taking scorching criticism as the "orange website", and perceived to be full of nothing better than a hypercritical mob informally operating as the world's most cynical peanut gallery, which is at least partly true.

 But even its most vocal critics can't seem to help themselves -- despite the frequent condemnation they lob its way, someway, somehow, they keep finding themselves back.
 And there's a reason for that -- it's not all bad, and actually, most of it is even pretty good.
-Not only that, but once in a while, you strike internet gold and come across information that you could never have found anywhere else, reminding you that this elaborate series of tubes has a few good things going for it after all.
+Not only that, but once in a while you strike internet gold and come across information that you could never have found anywhere else, reminding you that this elaborate series of tubes has a few good things going for it after all.

 One of my [favorite comments of all time](https://news.ycombinator.com/item?id=18442941) is from an ex-Oracle engineer who describes what development there is like.
 Not just _at_ Oracle the company, but on the core Oracle database product itself (to be read in the tone of a Lovecraft short story):